Takishima/cmake-pre-commit-hooks/README.md

     #include <string>
     int main() { int i; return 10; }

-Runnning pre-commit on the above project will lead to an output similar to this one:
+Running pre-commit on the above project will lead to an output similar to this one:

     $ pre-commit run --all-files
     clang-format.............................................................Failed